-confine her work to purely economic or industrial issues, as the IWW often did.
+Having "declared war against the organized forces of capitalism," Equi the radical and socialist rapidly made a place for herself in virtually every Progressive movement in Portland.
+Equi did not confine her work to purely economic or industrial issues, as the IWW often did.
 Bringing her class analysis to what she viewed as short-sighted and single-issue reform movements, Equi argued that they would amount to little if they were not linked in the effort to end capitalism and create socialism, as she expressed in a 1914 interview:

 Certainly I am a suffragist.
 But I am far from believing that woman suffrage is a panacea for every political ill.
 I am not a Prohibitionist, though I recognize the liquor evil is a great national curse.
-To my mind, the liquor evil, the social evil, unemployment and all the great social and economic problems that confront us are merely symptoms of the greater evil of capitalism.31
+To my mind, the liquor evil, the social evil, unemployment and all the great social and economic problems that confront us are merely symptoms of the greater evil of capitalism.

-Having said this, Equi -a woman for whom words were a call to action - took up a multitude of specific issues, all tied to her strategic vision of how capitalism could be overthrown.
+Having said this, Equi - a woman for whom words were a call to action - took up a multitude of specific issues, all tied to her strategic vision of how capitalism could be overthrown.

 From 1913 to 1915, Equi worked mainly with the IWW, campaigning for better conditions for lumber-workers.
 Risking arrest, she participated in the IWW's national campaign to organize the unemployed during the severe economic depression of 1913, and succeeded in obtaining much needed relief, food and shelter for many of Portland's unemployed.
-In the spring of 1914, Equi traveled back East to meet with other activists, visit her family and get some rest.32 The content and complexity of her political work changed, however, with the outbreak of the imperialist World War I in August 1914.
+In the spring of 1914, Equi traveled back East to meet with other activists, visit her family and get some rest.
+The content and complexity of her political work changed, however, with the outbreak of the imperialist World War I in August 1914.

 Soon after the war started, Equi joined the newly formed American Union Against Militarism (AUAM), based on the belief that the US would eventually play a military role in the conflict to ensure its stake in the outcome.
-AUAM published anti-militarist analyses of the war, lobbied in Washington against preparedness and conscription, and also campaigned against US imperialism in Latin America than an even chance of recovery" for one of the dead men.47 Then, on November 19, Equi was given the honor of being the Oregon IWW delegate to release Joe Hill's ashes to the winds on the first anniversary of his execution,48 as delegates were doing in every other State of the union (except Utah, where Hill had been framed and shot) and in "every country of South America, in parts of Europe and Asia, in Australia, New Zealand and South Africa."49 The main theme of Equi's political work, however, remained her antiwar activism, one spurred on by the US's entry into the war on April 2, 1917.
+AUAM published anti-militarist analyses of the war, lobbied in Washington against preparedness and conscription, and also campaigned against US imperialism in Latin America and the Caribbean, seeking to impress upon the US public that the true reason for the war was economic profiteering.